YOLA (Youth Orchestra Los Angeles)

 Beckmen YOLA Center

-YOLA at Inglewood offers free after-school music programming for Inglewood students, at the new Judith and Thomas L. Beckmen YOLA Center opening in 2021.
+YOLA at Inglewood offers free after-school music programming for Inglewood students, at the Judith and Thomas L. Beckmen YOLA Center.

 YOLA National Festival